databricks/dbt-databricks/README.md

 - **Easy setup**.
 No need to install an ODBC driver as the adapter uses pure Python APIs.
 - **Open by default**.
 For example, it uses the the open and performant [Delta](https://delta.io/) table format by default.
 This has many benefits, including letting you use `MERGE` as the the default incremental materialization strategy.
+- **Support for Unity Catalog**. dbt-databricks>=1.1.1 supports the 3-level namespace of Unity Catalog (catalog / schema / relations) so you can organize and secure your data the way you like.
 - **Performance**.
 The adapter generates SQL expressions that are automatically accelerated by the native, vectorized [Photon](https://databricks.com/product/photon) execution engine.

 ## Choosing between dbt-databricks and dbt-spark